-In most regions, CH4 and N2O emission are both lower in mitigation pathways that limit warming to <1.5°C, < 2°C and <3°C (C1-C6) compared to scenarios with <4°C (Popp et al. 2017; Rogelj et al. 2018a).
+In most regions, CH4 and N2O emission are both lower in mitigation pathways that limit warming to 3°C (>50%) or lower (C1-C6) compared to scenarios with <4°C (Popp et al. 2017; Rogelj et al. 2018a).
 In particular, the reduction of CH4 emissions from enteric fermentation in ASIA and AFRICA is profound.
-Land-related CO2 emissions, which include emissions from deforestation as well as removals from afforestation, are slightly negative (i.e. AFOLU systems turn into a sink) in <1.5°C, < 2°C and <3°C mitigation pathways compared to <4°C scenarios.
+Land-related CO2 emissions, which include emissions from deforestation as well as removals from afforestation, are slightly negative (i.e., AFOLU systems turn into a sink) in <1.5°C, <2°C and <3°C mitigation pathways compared to <4°C scenarios.
 Carbon sequestration via BECCS is most prominent in ASIA, LAM, AFRICA and OECD90+EU, which are also the regions with the highest bioenergy area.